Vellanos/Vellanos/README.md

 "He who loves to learn is very close to knowledge."

-Currently seeking an internship as part of my Simplon training.
+Currently seeking an internship as part of my Simplon training from June 17th to October 11th 2024.

 ## Education